stratoit/internship_2019/disparity_map/iResNet/KITTI Benchmark/README.md

 ## About

 This folder contains implemnation of [iRestNet Model](https://arxiv.org/abs/1712.01039) for [KITTI benchmark data set](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php).
-The model is a bit modified a different from my inital model because the same model won't work for all input dimensions as it has strided convolutions of various size.
+The model is modified and different from my inital model because the same model won't work for all input dimensions as it has strided convolutions of various size.

 ## Package Requirements